Industrial Safety and Health Act (Japan)

 Japan MHLW Amends Standards and Safety Devices Under Industrial Safety and Health Act (Notice No. 101)

-Japan's MHLW has updated technical standards and safety device requirements for industrial machinery under the Industrial Safety and Health Act, effective April 1, 2027.
-Manufacturers and operators must review equipment specifications and protective device compliance during the transition period to ensure market access and workplace safety alignment.
+Japan has updated technical standards and safety device requirements for industrial machinery under the Industrial Safety and Health Act, effective April 2027.
+Manufacturers must ensure equipment specifications and protective devices align with revised ministerial notifications to maintain market access and workplace compliance.

 kanpo.go.jpJapanJapan